 6. RESPONSIBILITIES OF THE COLLEGE WITH RESPECT TO CRIMINAL ACTIVITY a.
-Criminal Activity on College Property
+Criminal Activity on College Property b.
+Criminal Activity Not on College Property

 When non-frivolous allegations are made that an act constituting a felony, or a misdemeanor involving an act of moral turpitude or assaultive behavior has occurred on College property, it is the obligation of the President to: